gnikolovski/projects_stats/README.md

 ##INTRODUCTION

 Are you a module or theme developer?
-Have you created several modules or theme and you want to see them all in one place?
+Have you created several modules, themes or distributions and you want to see them all in one place?
 Probably not.
-But if you, for some reason need to display a number of downloads for a list of module and/or theme then you should try out this module.
-Projects Stats provides a block, which displays a table with project names and downloads count for selected modules, themes and/or distributions.
+But if you for some reason need to display a number of downloads for a list of modules, themes and/or distributions then you should try out this module.
+Projects Stats provides a block, which displays a table with project names and downloads count.
 Another great option is a Slack integration.
-You can receive download counts directly to your Slack channel.
+You can receive downloads count directly to your Slack channel.

 ##REQUIREMENTS